behnam-yousefi/MNDA/Supplementary_File.md

 Now that we have all the ISNs with their phenotypes, we can perform two types of analysis on the population level:

 1. Aggregate ISNs (by averaging) into two groups (i.e. pre/post stimulation) and find genes with significant neighbourhood variation.
-This will be similar to *Usage Example 1* in context *"a"* (see above).
+This will be similar to *Usage Example 1* in context *a* (see above).
 We first obtain the two aggregated networks of pre- and post- stimulation;
 `````{R}
 data_agg = cbind(apply(data[,y$Stim=="Null"], 1, mean),
                  apply(data[,y$Stim=="BCG"], 1, mean))